 There are two protein groups in milk: whey proteins and casein.

-Cow’s milk has much more casein than human milk or baby formulas.
+Cow’s milk has much more casein than human milk or baby formula.
 When these proteins are exposed to the acid in your little one’s stomach, they have different reactions.

 As a result, you may see small, white specks in your baby’s stool when they first transition to whole milk.
 This is from the undigested casein proteins.